 In the last 10 years, however, the direction of the number of production relocations has again been pointing steeply upward.
 In the metal and electrical industries in particular, the relocation of production to a site abroad has increased by around 80% since then, at least among large companies with several thousand employees.
 It is expected that the share of production abroad will soon be up to 40%.
 The pandemic, like political developments, however, is revealing new limits.

-Accordingly, fears are being voiced loudly that the ongoing relocation of production by companies away from Germany should be stopped in order to reduce the dependency of companies in the industry.
+Accordingly, fears are being voiced loudly that the ongoing relocation of production by companies away from Germany should be stopped in order to reduce the dependency of industry.
 But even these reports are actually more like headlines for the business magazines.
 The relocation of production, with some “dents” in its development, remains an essential and important project for larger companies.
 This is shown by practically every serious survey conducted in the recent past.
 However, one aspect of it deserves far more attention than before.

 The complexity of production relocations is much greater and more extensive than the easily calculated figures of many management consultants would suggest.
 The analysis of the respective starting position of the companies, the detailed consideration of all possible risks, the economic and cultural situation in the target country and literally thousands of other factors want to be thoroughly looked at.